telerik/kendo-ui-core/docs/web/datepicker/overview.md

         });
     </script>

+> **Important**
-> Widget copies any styles and CSS classes from the input element to the wrapper element.
+> The widget copies any styles and CSS classes from the input element to the wrapper element.

-## Configure DatePicker Behavior
+## Configuration

 The DatePicker provides configuration options that can be set during initialization.
-Some the properties that can be controlled are:
+Among the properties you can control are:

 * Selected date
 * Minimum and/or maximum date
-*   Define format
+* Format definition
 * Start view
-*   Navigation depth (last view to which the user can navigate)
+* Navigation depth (the last view to which the user can navigate)

+### Define Selected, Min, and Max Dates

-### Create DatePicker with a selected date and a defined minimum and maximum date
+Create a DatePicker with a selected date and a defined minimum and maximum dates in the following way:

     <input id="datePicker" />

     <script>